-If the sublease is for part of a lease, the appropriate form for the sublease must also include -
+If the sublease is for part of a lease, the appropriate form for the sublease must identify the land being subleased by reference to whichever of the following the registrar of titles requires-

-- (a) a sketch plan identifying the land being subleased, drawn to a standard to the chief executive's satisfaction; or - (b) if required by the chief executive a plan of survey identifying the land being subleased.
+- (a) a sketch plan in the appropriate form, drawn to a standard to the registrar's satisfaction; - (b) a building lease plan, drawn to a standard to the registrar's satisfaction (Direction 5.3); - (c) a plan of survey.

-However, the chief executive may allow the land being subleased to be identified by a description alone if the chief executive is satisfied the land is adequately identified by the description in the document.
+However, the registrar of titles may allow the land being subleased to be identified by a description alone if the registrar of titles is satisfied the land is adequately identified by the description in the document.

-Generally for subleases where the risk to the State is low, where the sublessee is a nonprofit type of organisation, the lease is a non commercial type of lease and the rental for the sub lease is of a minimal value, a sketch plan will be suitable.
+Generally, for subleases where the risk to the State is low, where the sublessee is a nonprofit type of organisation, the lease is a non-commercial type of lease and the rental for the sub lease is of a minimal value, a sketch plan will be suitable.